xdoko01/pgRPG/README.md

   - TODO get rid of old `CollisionEntityGeneratorProcessor`
   - TODO introduce parameter that will toggle collisions only on Camera screen or in all the game regardless if on screen or not
   - *TODO* so that some particular collisions are ignored - arrow ignors the shooter
-     - new parameter of `NewCollidable` `ignore_collision_wit`h that can be used in `GenerateEntityCollisionsProcessor` to ignore creation of collisions?
+     - new parameter of `Collidable` `ignore_collision_wit`h that can be used in `GenerateEntityCollisionsProcessor` to ignore creation of collisions?
 But this is not ECS approach
      - ECS approach would be to assign some new flag `IgnoreCollisionWith` and as parameter list of entities.
 So projectile will have this assigned
      - new processor that would take all with FlagHasCollided + IgnoreCollisionWith and remove the collision before processing ...